AdobeDocs/experience-manager-65.en/help/forms/using/rule-editor.md

 ## Number comparison conditions {#number-comparison-conditions}

-Rule editor allows you to create conditions that compare two numbers.
+Rule editor lets you create conditions that compare two numbers.

 Following is an example condition that displays a static text object if the number of months an applicant is staying at his current address is less than 36.